bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 <a id="top"></a>
 # Markdown memo for a "Goldfish Memory" with buffer full
-So here is the principles cute-and-paste that I am awlays looking as I have a Goldfish memory for everything, including markdown.
+So here are the principles "cute-and-paste" that I am always looking as I have a Goldfish memory for everything, including Markdown.

 **The memo is a copycat of the excellent memo done by Adam Pritchard aka adam-p from [https://crypti.cc/](https://crypti.cc/).
 Thanks Adam for the work you have done!**